Biovision Africa Trust (BvAT) Holds the West Africa Key Stakeholders Workshop for the Ecological Organic Agriculture Initiative in Cotonou, Benin.

 Smallholder farmers are the drivers of many African economies but unfortunately their potential is undermined.
 Most of these families rely solely on farming for their income but struggle to make a decent living due to low yields caused by inappropriate farming methods and unavailability to access such information.

-To support programmes, projects and initiatives in the agro sector that focus on generation and dissemination of knowledge and information on ecologically sound and useful innovations in human, animal, plant and environmental health
+Generation and dissemination of knowledge and information on ecologically sound and useful innovations in human, animal, plant and environmental health

 To undertake research into special issues and challenges facing smallholder farmers in order to provide useful and practical solutions.